Olympic Sculpture Park#4 in Best Things To Do in Seattle

-There's no better way to get a healthy dose of culture than to enjoy some fine art, especially when the art is outdoors and free to enjoy.
-So in other words, you should plan on visiting the Olympic Sculpture Park, a nine-acre section of the Seattle Art Museum that's filled with works by such sculptors as Alexander Calder, Claes Oldenburg and Roxy Paine.
-Once you've had your fill of art, turn your attention to the view, which stretches over Elliott Bay to the Olympic Mountains.
-The Olympic Sculpture Garden is also home to a shop and a café, and free guided tours are offered.
+There's no better way to get a healthy dose of culture than to enjoy some fine art, especially when the art is outdoors and free to peruse.
+In other words, you should plan on visiting the Olympic Sculpture Park, a 9-acre section of the Seattle Art Museum that's filled with works by such sculptors as Alexander Calder, Claes Oldenburg and Roxy Paine.
+Once you've had your fill of art, turn your attention to the view, which stretches over Elliott Bay to the Olympic Mountains and is a big hit with recent visitors.